glenn-murray-bse/escr-shop/README.md

 	git flow feature finish -F 06-Sample-issue-to-demonstrate-gitflow-branch-naming

 	This will merge your changes to Develop and delete both the local and remote branch for you.

+### Push your merged Develop branch to gitHub.

+	git push